GenericLab/CO2-soil-respiration-chamber/software/ESP32-S2/WEMOS-lolin32_Multiplexing_SCD41/Readme.md

-This program allows to use up to four SCD41 with a Wemos lolin32 lite board for up to four soil respiration chambers to be running simultaneously, it includes the usage of a OLED screen as User Interface, a BMP280 sensor for altitude calibration, and data sending to a thingspeak channel.
+This program allows to use up to four SCD41 with a Wemos lolin32 lite board for up to four soil respiration chambers to be running simultaneously, it includes the usage of a OLED screen as User Interface, a BMP280 sensor for altitude calibration, and data sending to two thingspeak channels.

 The wiring is as shown next